 Is teeth grinding a symptom of sleep apnea?

 Yes, teeth grinding can be a symptom of obstructive sleep apnea.
 Waking up with tight jaw muscles or sensitive teeth can be a sign of grinding or clenching your teeth at night.
-Many health issues are linked to teeth grinding but one of the most serious is obstructive sleep apnea.
-OSA occurs when throat muscles block the airway and cause periods of interrupted breathing.

 Please, mind that only logged in users can submit questions